hecking/socio_semantic_blockmodelling/README.md

 # socio_semantic_blockmodelling
 These scripts can be used for socio-semantic blockmodelling in social networks.

+The code is likely to be changed.
+Example data and additional scripts will be available soon.

 If you use the software or the example datasets in your research, please cite:
 Tobias Hecking, Irene-Angelica Chounta, and H. Ulrich Hoppe.
 2016.
 Investigating social and semantic user roles in MOOC discussion forums.
 In Proceedings of the Sixth International Conference on Learning Analytics & Knowledge (LAK '16).
 ACM, New York, NY, USA, 198-207.
 DOI=http://dx.doi.org/10.1145/2883851.2883924